imazen/resizer/Plugins/FastScaling/readme.md

 * `&down.blur=0.5..2` Default: 1.
 Values smaller than 1 will create a psuedo-sharpening effect, by interpreting input pixels as being closer to the support window center than they actually are.
 Positive values do the opposite, and create an inaccurate blur effect.
 * `&down.window=0.5..3` Default 1..3, depends on filter.
 This describes the support window (input pixel set) size relative to the output pixel's corresponding input area.
 Values of 1 will involve only corresponding pixels.
 Values of 2 will involve the corresponding area, plus half again on each side.
 Values of three will triple the number of input pixels.
 True sharpening requires values above ~1.6, as sharpening requires negative weighting of neighboring pixels.
 FastScaling will switch to independent sharpening if the window is not large enough.

 up.blur, down.blur, up.window, and down.window may be disabled in future versions of FastScaling.
-Different fitlers have different defaults for these values, so it's advisable to use `&down.filter`, `&down.speed`, and `&f.sharpen` instead of these.
+Different filters have different defaults for these values, so it's advisable to use `&down.filter`, `&down.speed`, and `&f.sharpen` instead of these.